When you face a problem and our support team is unable to reproduce it on our side, we often ask you for a debug log.

 Computer\HKEY_USERS\.DEFAULT\Software\Medialooks\MFormats\MFFactory\MLLog

+They contain properties described in the above table.
 So, for example, you have a problem with a file playback.
 You can check the DLL name of an object -- either by checking the redistributed files or with a code like this:

 myReader.PropsGet("dll-path", out string dllPath);